LucaTomei/Electric-Scooter-Wheelchair/README.md

 # Electric Scooter Wheelchair

+> Thesis work submitted at Computer Science department at *Sapienza* University of Rome.

 ## Introduction

 *Before illustrating the various assembly phases, I would first of all like to express my sincere gratitude to my thesis advisor [Prof. Andrea Vitaletti](https://andreavitaletti.github.io/) for the continuous support of my thesis and related research, for his patience, motivation and knowledge.